Winter Foods for Your Body Type: Seasonal Eating Guide

 - Abhyanga (self-massage): Warm sesame oil for Vata, warm coconut for Pitta, dry brushing for Kapha

-- Sleep: Slightly longer sleep is natural and appropriate in winter — aim for 7-8.5 hours
+- Sleep: Slightly longer sleep is natural in winter.
+Aim for 7 to 8.5 hours

 - Stay warm: Layer clothing, keep your head and ears covered in cold winds

-- Warm baths: Add ginger powder or eucalyptus oil for added warmth and circulation
+- Warm baths: Add ginger powder or eucalyptus oil for extra warmth and circulation

 Transitioning Through Winter

-Early winter (November-December): Focus on nourishing, grounding foods.
-Generous healthy fats, warm soups, and root vegetables.
+Early winter (November to December): Focus on nourishing, grounding foods.
+Generous healthy fats, warm soups, root vegetables.

 Mid-winter (January): Agni is at its peak.
 This is when the body can handle the richest foods.
 Enjoy wholesome, hearty meals without guilt.

 Late winter (February): Begin gradually lightening.
-Kapha accumulation from winter will emerge in spring.
-Start adding more pungent, bitter, and astringent foods.
+Kapha accumulation from winter shows up in spring.
+Start adding more pungent, bitter and astringent foods.
 Reduce dairy and heavy sweets.
-This is an excellent time for a gentle Ayurvedic detox.
+An excellent time for a gentle Ayurvedic detox.

 A Winter Day of Eating